On-The-Fly Control of Unknown Systems: From Side Information to Performance Guarantees through Reachability: Numerical Simulations

 We consider the problem of driving the unicycle of Example~\ref{ex:unicycle-system} to the origin.
 We encode this control objective using the one-step cost function $c(x_i,u_i,x_{i+1}) = 0.5 \|x_{i+1}\|^2_2$.
 We chose the time step size $\Delta t = 0.1s$ and generated a random initial trajectory $\mathscr{T}_{10}$ starting from the state $x_0= [-2,-2.5,\pi/2]$ and such that the unicycle goes away from the target.
 Note that the time step size $\Delta t = 0.1s$ is within the limit enforced by~\eqref{eq:inf-bounds-step-size} as $1/(\sqrt{n} \beta_{\inf}) \approx 0.123$.
 Hence, we used the a priori rough enclosure given by Theorem~\ref{thm:step-size-fixpoint}.

 We applied \controlalgo{} with the side information discussed in Example~\ref{ex:unicycle-system}.
 We use \controlalgo{} with Algorithm~\ref{algo:datacontrolide} as the baseline to solve the idealistic control problem.
 The weights $w^+$ and $w^-$ were chosen randomly, and $\mu_0 = 1.0$.
 We used the default parameters in \texttt{GPyOpt}~\cite{gpyopt2016} when implementing \texttt{CGP-LCB}.
 We chose the Lipschitz constant for the gradient $L=10$ and trade-off hyperparameter $\alpha=1/2$ for \texttt{C2Opt}~\cite{vinod2020convexified}.
 For \texttt{SINDYc}, we considered monomials (up to degree $6$), sines and cosines of the state, and the products of these functions with the velocity $v$ and the turning rate $\omega$ as the library functions.
-To perform sparse identification, we swept the regularization parameter~\cite{kaiser2018sparse} $\lambda\in\{10^{p}:p\in \mathbb{N}_{[-6,5]}\}$ and rounded-down the coefficients smaller than $10^{-3}$ to zero.
-We relaxed the target state to the $0.1$-sublevel set of the one-step cost function as the stopping criteria for the algorithms.
+To perform sparse identification, we swept the regularization parameter~\cite{kaiser2018sparse} $\lambda\in\{10^{p}:p\in \mathbb{N}_{[-6,5]}\}$ and rounded-down the coefficients smaller than $10^{-3}$ to zero. \myet{For \texttt{DeePC}, we use the data-driven model predictive control scheme $(8)$ in~\cite{Coulson2019DataEnabledPC} with the slack variable and the regularization in the cost to account for the nonlinearities in the unicycle dynamics.
+After extensive tuning, we use the parameters $\lambda_{y} = 10^4$, $\lambda_{g} = 1$, $T_{\mathrm{ini}} = 8$, and the horizon control $N=10$.
+We note that finding working hyperparameters for nonlinear dynamics was a hard task and the hyperparameters did not work for different initializations of the unicycle.} We relaxed the target state to the $0.1$-sublevel set of the one-step cost function as the stopping criteria for the algorithms.

-Figure~\ref{fig:unicycle_traj_cost} shows the trajectories and the evolution of the cost function for the different algorithms. \controlalgo{} performs significantly better than \texttt{GPyOpt}, \texttt{SINDYc}, and \texttt{C2Opt}.
+Figure~\ref{fig:unicycle_traj_cost} shows the trajectories and the evolutions of the cost functions for the different algorithms \myet{under noiseless measurements.} \controlalgo{} performs significantly better than \texttt{GPyOpt}, \texttt{SINDYc}, \myet{\texttt{DeePC},} and \texttt{C2Opt}.
 It reaches the origin in fewer time steps and significantly lower computation time.
 Instead, \texttt{SINDYc} failed as it gets stuck close to the origin and is unable to further improve its one-step cost function.

+\myet{Additionally, we compare \controlalgo{} with the data-driven baselines under the same conditions as the previous experiment but with different levels of noise in the measurements of the state and the state derivatives.
+Figure~\ref{fig:unicyclenoise} shows that \controlalgo{} has improved robustness to noise.}